-You do not need to submit an abstract at this time.
-All registered participants will receive a link, after participation registration closes, to submit their abstract by April 24, 2021.
+Welcome!
+We invite you to register to participate in the 12th Undergraduate Research Symposium that will take place on May 26, 2022.
+You will not need to submit an abstract at this time.
+All registered participants will receive a link, after the participation registration period closes, to confirm their participation and submit an abstract by April 25, 2022.

 The abstract represents the most important documentation students will submit in their presentation proposals.
 Your submission should be in final copy, as it will be printed in the symposium program book.

-- Abstract title: (30 words max) The title should clearly indicate the nature of the research performed.
+Abstract title: The title should clearly indicate the nature of the research performed.
 Describe your research in succinct terms, reflecting the contents of your abstract.
 Use key words, and do not use abbreviations, acronyms or chemical formulas.